ibromodzi/DataScienceMastery/README.md

 Thank you for joining us on this learning adventure.
 Together, we're building a comprehensive resource that empowers data science enthusiasts worldwide.

+## Environment Setup

+Before you can start your journey in data science, you'll need to set up your development environment.
+We recommend using Anaconda, a popular platform for data science and machine learning, and Jupyter Notebook, an interactive computing environment.
+Here are some resources to help you get started:

+### Installing Anaconda

+- [Anaconda Installation Guide](https://docs.anaconda.com/anaconda/install/): Official Anaconda installation documentation provides step-by-step instructions for various platforms.

+### Setting Up Jupyter Notebook

+- [Jupyter Notebook Tutorial](https://www.youtube.com/watch?v=HW29067qVWk): Watch this tutorial on YouTube by Corey Schafer to learn how to install and use Jupyter Notebook.

+- [Jupyter Notebook for Beginners](https://www.youtube.com/watch?v=HW29067qVWk): Another helpful tutorial on YouTube by Data School to get you started with Jupyter Notebook.

+Feel free to explore these resources to set up your data science environment.
+Once you're all set, return to the main curriculum and begin your data science journey.

 ---

 Happy learning! 🚀